kalejayeemmanuel/Data-analysis-dashboard/README.md

 # Data-analysis-dashboard
- i developed a comprehensive project in execel,creating multiples dashboards and  pivot tables to analyse the data.
+ I developed a comprehensive project in execel,creating multiples dashboards and  pivot tables to analyse the data.
 This procces invovled several stages, including data preprocessing, data cleaning, and data visualization